 Andrew Davies - Senior Fieldwork Manager, UK

-Having the PPDA assessment has really enabled me to think about the risk of burnout and what I need to focus on to reach my potential as a practitioner.
+Having the CAST assessment has really enabled me to think about the risk of burnout and what I need to focus on to reach my potential as a practitioner.
 It has also made me think more about the type of work I am suited to and could retain resilience in.
-From a supervisor’s point of view, having the feedback about my colleagues has allowed me to be more focused in their supervisions on the aspects of their professional character that would impede development and resilience.
+From a supervisor’s point of view, having the assessment feedback about my colleagues has allowed me to be more focused in their supervision on the aspects of their professional character that would impede development and resilience.

 I would recommend the assessment that Patrick facilitates for any manager who wants to focus on selecting the appropriate staff for positions and/or identifying ways of developing resilience.

 Darlene Lyons - Team Leader, Northern Trust, N. Ireland